aloisdeniel/anbernic_starter/README.md

 ## Build

 To build the program for an Anbernic device, you need to target the ARM64 architecture.
-The easiest way to achieve this if you're not running on this architecture is to run it from a Linux VM, like the pre-built [UTM Ubuntu Virtual Machine].
+The easiest way to achieve this if you're not running on this architecture is to run it from a Linux VM, like the pre-built [UTM Ubuntu Virtual Machine](https://mac.getutm.app/gallery/ubuntu-20-04).

 You will need at least the base tools first :